View on GitHub

 NOTE: docker compose restart cannot be used here because environment variables (such as DL_VERSION) are not updated when using restart.

-NOTE: Make sure to put the DL_VERSION variable also into the .env file for a permanent upgrade.
+NOTE: Make sure to put the DL_VERSION variable into an .env file for a permanent upgrade or edit the compose file.

 Reset